Plan S Impact Assessment and Options Analysis

 A society-published medical journal navigates routes to Plan S compliance.

 The American Society of Tropical Medicine and Hygiene (ASTMH), founded in 1903, is the largest international scientific organization of experts dedicated to reducing the worldwide burden of tropical infectious diseases and improving global health.
-The society wished to understand the impact of cOAlition S mandates on its flagship journal, the American Journal of Tropical Medicine and Hygiene (AJTMH), and to develop a strategy for offering a Plan S–compliant publication option for affected authors.
-The society was concerned as it receives many submissions from authors based in low-income countries without access to funding for article processing charges (APCs).
-Although increasing access to research is important to society, a wholesale “flip” to the Gold OA model would risk disenfranchising these authors, and at the same time place a great financial strain on the society.
-C&E was engaged to help evaluate the impact of Plan S on its journal, and to provide guidance related to navigating the funder coalition’s mandate.
+The society wished to understand the potential impact of cOAlition S mandates on its flagship journal, the American Journal of Tropical Medicine and Hygiene (AJTMH), and to develop a strategy for offering a Plan S–compliant publication option for affected authors.
+ASTMH was concerned because it receives many submissions from authors based in low-income countries without access to funding for article processing charges (APCs).
+Increasing access to research is an important goal for ASTMH, but a wholesale “flip” to the Gold OA model would risk disenfranchising these authors and at the same time place a great financial strain on the society.

 What We Did

-C&E analyzed the journal’s publication trends to understand what impact Plan S is likely to have on the journal.
+C&E analyzed AJTMH’s publication trends to understand what impact Plan S is likely to have on the journal.
 We found that a significant proportion of authors would not be able to publish in the journal without a Plan S–compliant publication option.
 Working with society leadership as well as the AJTMH Managing Editor and Editor in Chief, we developed scenarios illustrating ways for the journal to become Plan S compliant.
 Each scenario examined the criteria for compliance, as well as the potential impact on the journal’s finances, editorial profile, and technical and operational needs.
-The project concluded with a workshop facilitated by C&E for society volunteers, staff, and editorial leadership, to discuss each scenario and its tradeoffs, and to determine the best strategy to pursue for Plan S compliance.
+The project concluded with a workshop facilitated by C&E for staff and society and journal volunteer leadership to discuss each scenario and its tradeoffs, and to determine the best strategy to pursue for Plan S compliance.